smnhs/vimrc/README.md

 https://jdhao.github.io/2019/11/03/vim_custom_statusline/

 ### Templates
 I made a template for HTML files, which is loaded when creating a new .html file.
-The skeleton is found in the templates folder and it works the same for all filetypes:
+The skeleton is found in the templates folder.
+It works the same for all filetypes:
 `au BufNewFile *.html 0r ~/.vim/templates/skeleton.html`

 ### Plugins